 - Room temperature is an option.
 It's when a dollop of yogurt option really shines, too.
 You can even drizzle the roasted carrots with dressing and serve them more as a salad.

-- Pesto, whether the traditional basil pesto or a modern twist like this spring herb pesto is great on roasted carrots, as is aioli.
+- Pesto, whether the traditional basil pesto or a modern twist like spring herb pesto is great on roasted carrots, as is aioli.